andreaskaempf/adventofcode/2024/README.md

 * **Day 4** (Go): Find all instances in XMAS in a matrix of text in any direction (part 1), or MAS cross pattern (part 2).

+* **Day 5** (Go): You are given a list of page number pairs, indicating that the right page must be printed after the left page number.
+You are also given a list of manual "updates", each a list of page numbers.
+For each update, determine if the pages are in the correct sequence, and add up the middle page numbers.
+For Part 2, rearrange the  incorrectly ordered updates, and add up the middle page numbers.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)